Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Application to 3D contour following

 Additionally, the physically measured contact wrenches were artificially transformed from the force sensor frame $\{fs\}$ to the tracker frame $\{tr\}$ used in the demonstration, simulating a change in location of the force sensor and resulting in significantly different wrench trajectories.

 The screw invariants are expected to be invariant for the previous variations, but the vector invariants are not.
-To verify the repeatability of the vector invariants, it is necessary to pick a well chosen reference point on the tool to express the position and moment trajectories, the same reference point for all demonstrations.
+To verify the repeatability of the vector invariants, it is necessary to pick a well-chosen reference point on the tool to express the position and moment trajectories, the same reference point for all demonstrations.
 The obvious choice was the origin of $\{tcp\}$, both for the position and moment trajectories.
 Hence, for this specific case, the measured pose and wrench trajectories of the twelve demonstrations were additionally transformed to the $\{tcp\}$ frame.
 Note that this requires calibration of the origins of $\{tr\}$ and $\{fs\}$ with respect to $\{tcp\}$, but this is required solely for the vector invariants, not the screw invariants.

 The twelve resulting pose trajectories were further modified by changing the pose of the world reference frame relative to the contour, simulating a change in camera viewpoint.
 Table \ref{tab:table_demonstrations} lists the different artificial transformations that were applied to each of the twelve trials together with their corresponding tracker configuration.
 Changing the world reference frame is not expected to affect the screw or vector invariants for motion.
-Obviously, such change also does not affect the wrench trajectories, hence does not affect the wrench invariants since the force sensor is attached to the tool, not to the world.
+Obviously, such change also does not affect the wrench trajectories and the resulting wrench invariants since the force sensor is attached to the tool, not to the world.

-Finally, to simulate the alternative experimental set-up in which the force sensor is fixed to world, the twelve measured wrench trajectories were artificially transformed to a single frame, fixed to the world underneath the contour, about halfway the contour.
+To simulate the alternative experimental set-up in which the force sensor is fixed to the world, the twelve measured wrench trajectories were artificially transformed to a single frame, fixed to the world underneath the contour, about halfway the contour.
 The exact location of this frame relative to the contour is not known or calibrated, but this does not affect the screw invariants.

+Finally, to show that the trajectories reconstructed from the invariants are accurate and driftless, the motion and force trajectories were reconstructed at a new location and were compared with the measured trajectories, after they were globally transformed to the same location.